anoopsarkar/compilers-class/decafspec.md

 These are semantic errors that can occur when using statements in Decaf.

 - There are no restrictions on the type of `main` but a return statement inside main must match the return type of `main`.
-Always emitting a `return(0)` at the return from `main` is safe.
+For `main` function missing an explicit return statement, `void` return types return void, and for `int` return zero.
 - Assigning a scalar to an array is considered a type mismatch.
 - The following produce undefined behaviour, but must not produce compile time semantic errors:
     - Using the value of any uninitialized scalar variable or array element